 In late 2013, Cox became the Creative Art Director for the luxury resort Baha Mar, the first time a position of this kind had been incorporated in a major economic investment in The Bahamas.
 In this role, he leads a team of artists to ensure that Bahamian artwork takes center stage in the $3.5 billion tourist development.

 Cox’s large format paintings, found object assemblages, collages and experimental prints were featured in the groundbreaking 2008 Artists of The Bahamas documentary and global traveling exhibition, formally cementing him as an important practicing artist in Bahamian art history.
 Besides exhibiting his work at home in such exhibitions as Kimono (Central Bank of The Bahamas, 1997); I Am Not Afraid of a Perfect Stranger (New Providence Art and Antiques, 2009); and Negative Space (Popopstudios ICVA, 2011), Cox has exhibited and participated in exchanges in France, Italy, Germany, Hong Kong, the United States and the Caribbean.
-He has also been a part of many international exhibitions including Art Basel in Miami in 2003, 2004, 2005 and 2013; the Ipase Project in Italy in 2006; Funky Nassau in Weisbaden Germany in 2006; Wrestling With the Image in Washington, DC, in 2011; Master Artists of The Bahamas in Waterloo, Iowa, in 2011; and the Volta NY Art Fair in 2014.
+He has also been a part of many international exhibitions including Art Basel in Miami in 2003, 2004, 2005 and 2013; the Ipase Project in Italy in 2006; Funky Nassau in Weisbaden Germany in 2006; Wrestling With the Image in Washington, DC, in 2011; Master Artists of The Bahamas in Waterloo, Iowa, in 2011; and the Volta NY Art Fair in 2014 and 2018.

 His work can be found in the collections at the National Art Gallery of The Bahamas, The D’Aguilar Art Foundation, the Lynden Pindling International Airport, and the Dawn Davies Collection.